 The DOC NOMADS Joint Master Degree in Documentary Filmmaking is a two-year, full time, international graduate program (120 ECTS) delivered by a consortium of three prominent European universities across three countries: Portugal, Hungary and Belgium.

-This is the first intercultural film school supported by the Erasmus Mundus program of the European Commission.
 About twenty-five students from all around the world follow a mobility track from Lisbon to Brussels, via Budapest.
 In doing so, students are immersed within different cultural environments, learning how to make use of their abilities outside their usual social contexts.

 Taught entirely in English and taking a practical approach, DOC NOMADS’ unique curriculum and supportive faculty aims at expanding students' skills and creativity, while providing an integrated training that combines a focus on the arts with contemporary practices in film production.